Volume 29, Issue 03

 A Survival Guide for Nonprofits as Big Changes Loom for Fundraising

-Young donors with unknown motivations are replacing aging stalwarts, making fundraising less predictable with each passing day.
+Young donors with unknown motivations are replacing aging stalwarts, making fundraising less and less predictable.
 Here’s what charities need to know to avoid being left behind.

 Hollywood Producer's Nonprofit Helps Ex-Inmates Forge New Paths

 Scott Budnick, a key player on the Hangover movies, sidelined his film career to go behind bars and help troubled young men turn their lives around.

 Measuring Charities by Impact, Not Overhead, Proves Difficult